 You Get Power For FREE

-We are big on getting things for free, when you are living full time van life or even just going away for a weekend in your campervan, it always good to get something for free
+We are big on getting things for free, when you are living full time van life or even just going away for a weekend in your campervan, the cost of living is expensive and so it’s always good to get something for free.

-So with the price of power going up and camp sites prices going up, have a great solar package is really important.
+So with the price of power going up and camp sites prices going up, having a great solar package is really important.

-We tried to get as much as could on the roof of our motorhome to maxise and hardness the power of the sun.
+We tried to get as much as could on the roof of our motorhome to maximise and harness the power of the sun.

 Also, with a generator, you have a finite energy source that has to be frequently replaced with fuel, which costs more money in the long term.
 None of that includes the fact that generators require far more maintenance and repairs can be very costly.